La Gouesnière circular via Bois Renou

 King Charles X decided to annex the commune of Bonaban to the commune of La Gouesnière by an order dated 8 July 1829, despite strong protests from the municipal council of the latter.

-(3) Grotte du Bois Renou, Marian shrine: the chapel cave was built at the foot of a statue of the Virgin Mary.
-It was constructed in 1898 by the mayor of La Gouesnière to thank the Virgin Mary for healing his wife.
-This grotto has become a fairly well-known place of pilgrimage.
-It was purchased by the municipality in 1998.
+(3) Grotte du Bois Renou, Marian shrine: the grotto chapel was erected at the foot of a statue of the Virgin Mary.
+It was built in 1898 by the mayor of La Gouesnière to thank the Virgin Mary for the recovery of his wife.
+This grotto has apparently become a fairly well-known place of pilgrimage.
+It was purchased by the local council in 1998.

 Two old mills located to the north and south of the village.
-Chemin des Moulins for the first one to the south, and the other, the Moulin de la Gouesnière to the north, next to the mill stables.
+The first, to the south, is on Chemin des Moulins, and the other, the Moulin de la Gouesnière, is to the north, next to the mill’s stables.

 Other walks in the area